backstage/backstage/docs/cli/index.md

 more quickly iterate and improve the tooling, as well more easily keeping dependencies up to date.

+## Opinions

+In no particular order, this is a list of opinions and goals that guide the design and development of the Backstage CLI:

+- All you need for development is `yarn start`, there should be no need to manually build packages or run other tasks on the side.
+- Development experience comes first.
+The toolchain is optimized for keeping development smooth, rather than making it easy to for example build and publish packages.
+- TypeChecking and linting is left for editors and CI.
+Most code editors provide tooling for these checks, and running them again during compilation would slow down iteration speed and consume more resources.
+- Backstage is run in modern browsers.
+We keep transpilation lightweight and rely on modern technology such as HTTP/2 to optimize frontend speed.

 ## Glossary

 - **Package** - A package in the Node.js ecosystem, often published to a package